-One of my biggest hesitations for going camping was the idea of eating campfire cooked hot dogs for days.
+One of my biggest hesitations about going camping was the idea of eating campfire-cooked hot dogs for days.
 Still, I began the adventure of camping, and over time, I learned many ways to make camping food for families fun and diverse.
 Read on for some of my favorite tips and ideas for cooking while camping with your favorite people.

 Cooking While Camping

 The idea of surviving on hot dogs was inspired by the fact that I assumed I would be limited to cooking only over a campfire.
 This is simply not true unless you want to cook that way.
 If you do, there are gadgets to manipulate your campfire into working better for you.
 Let’s first discuss the ways you can cook while camping.